Webinar: Why Ending Food Waste Should Be On the COP30 Agenda

-The link between food systems and climate change has never been clearer: to avoid catastrophic global warming and ensure everyone is nourished, we must transform how food is produced, distributed and consumed.
+The link between food systems and climate change has never been clearer: to avoid the worst climate scenarios and ensure everyone is nourished, we must transform how food is produced, distributed and consumed.
 Recognition of food loss and waste (FLW) as a climate challenge has grown over recent COPs, but at COP30, the world needs stronger commitments and concrete action to reduce it.

 The Challenges